ghufran2508/docker-scratch-commands/README.md

 CMD [ "node", "server.js" ]
 ```
-copy past this in express app Dockerfile
+copy paste this in express app Dockerfile

 Then Make a build by running this command